Midland County Court Records

 Expunction Records

-Individuals seeking to expunge a criminal record must file a petition in the appropriate district court.
+If you want to expunge a criminal record, you'll need to file a petition in the appropriate district court.
 The District Clerk publishes an expunction mailing and email addresses document (PDF) listing the agencies that must be notified as part of the expunction process.

 Class C misdemeanors and related matters are handled by four Justice of the Peace precincts: